kix2mix2/overfitting/_pages/about.md

 ---
 title: About
 subtitle: I am an independent data scientist and consultant.
 I've spent the last couple years in a London-based start-up delivering custom ML solutions.
-More recently, I have been researching automatic visualization design as part of the <a href='https://www.uni-stuttgart.de/universitaet/aktuelles/meldungen/diversity-intelligent-durch-vielfalt/visvar/'> VISUS </a>  team.
+More recently, I have been researching automatic visualization design together with the <a href='https://www.uni-stuttgart.de/universitaet/aktuelles/meldungen/diversity-intelligent-durch-vielfalt/visvar/'> VISUS </a>  team.
 ---